slbailey/Retrovue/docs/components/playout.md

 ### Marker Integration

-Retrovue's Marker system maps to MPEG-TS content as follows:
+RetroVue's Marker system maps to MPEG-TS content as follows:

 #### Bumpers and Commercials